BJTMastermind/MCPI-Parser/README.md

 // Create a new instance of the ChunksDatParser ChunksDatParser chunkParser = new ChunksDatParser();

 // Use the parse method to parse the chunks.dat file.
-Returns a HashMap of PiChunks HashMap<String, PiChunk> chunks = chunkParser.parse("/path/to/chunks.dat");
+Returns a HashMap of Chunks HashMap<String, Chunk> chunks = chunkParser.parse("/path/to/chunks.dat");
 ```

 **Assembling chunks.dat**